juergenfurrer/Ieslibrary4Blender/README.md

 4. Copy the URL

-5. Click _Import from ieslibrary.com_ to instantly import the material.
+5. Click _Import from ieslibrary.com_ to instantly import the light.
 If there is no valid url in the clipboard a popup will open, where you can enter the URL manually:

 ![Popup with url-field](doc/paste-url.png)